 ATVs are motorized cycles, with 3 or 4 balloon-style tires, designed for off-road use on a variety of terrains.
 By the nature of their design, ATVs can be unstable due to their high center of gravity, inadequate suspension system, no rear-wheel differential, and of further hazard due to their weight and ability to reach higher speeds.
 According to the Consumer Product Safety Commission, in the United States, children account for nearly one-third of all ATV-related injuries.
 The American Academy of Pediatrics states that most injuries associated with ATVs occur when the driver loses control, the vehicle rolls over, the driver or passenger is thrown off, or there is a collision with a fixed object.
 Head injuries account for most of the deaths.
-Only one of the four Missouri children, who died in ATV-related accidents in 2009, was wearing a helmet.
+The child who died in 2010 was not wearing a helmet.

 It is recognized by many safety organizations that children do not have the cognitive and physical abilities to drive or ride these vehicles safely.
 National SAFE KIDS Campaign states that currently, 27 states have a minimum age requirement for operation of an ATV.
-Missouri is only one of three states that require ATV operators to be 16 years of age or older.
-Yet of the Missouri children who died from ATV deaths in 2009, one was age two, one was age five, one was age 11 and one was age 14.
+Missouri is one of only three states that require ATV operators to be 16 years of age or older.